 The thumb loops are a feature only found with the Patagonia Capilene Midweight Crew.
 A great extra for pulling on layers and keeping the layer in place.

 Layering with the Capilene Midweight Crew isn't so bad.
 The smooth face fabric creates a frictionless surface that can be put underneath other grabby mid-layers.
-That said, this top only scored a six out of ten in this metric because the fit is quite boxy and does not hug the body in all the right places.
 Putting it underneath a tighter-fitting mid layer is not ideal as the fabric around the torso bunches and twists, riding up while on the move.
 The upside of this boxier and less fitted design is that a t-shirt or tank top can easily be layered underneath (unlike most baselayers tested).
-Plus, the hidden thumb loops can be worn while putting on additional layers, an bonus that no other base layer features.
+Plus, the hidden thumb loops can be worn while putting on additional layers, a bonus that no other base layer features.

 Here the Arc'teryx Rho LT layers nicely underneath the Capilene Crew for additional warmth.

 Wowza!
-This is not only the fastest base layer to dry, but it also absorbs the least amount of water!
-Drying in only 40 minutes, the Capilene earns a perfect ten for drying speed.
-In addition to our dryer tests, we found that it dried quickly in the field.
+This quick to dry top also absorbs very little water.
+Drying in only 40 minutes, the Patagonia Capilene is exceptionally quick to dry making it a great wet weather option.
+This was verified in our field tests.
 After sweating, we took it off, and within ten minutes of sitting in the sun, it was dry as a bone.
 As a result, this is the best option if you seek a quick-to-dry baselayer!

 This layer will last for many years.
 While it does get smelly, use a tech-wash to preserve the fabrics and rinse out nasty odors.

-Taking a little afternoon jog with our Top Pick for Breathability, the Capilene Midweight Crew.
+Taking a little afternoon jog with the Patagonia Capilene Midweight Crew.

-The Capilene Midweight is a tried and tested piece that has seen multiple mountain summits, trail runs, and riverside views over the course of the last few years.
+The Patagonia Capilene Midweight is a tried and tested piece that has seen multiple mountain summits, trail runs, and riverside views over the course of the last few years.
 It's a bomber shirt for a bomber price.
-While the REI Co-op Midweight Base Layer won our Best Buy award this year for its lower price ($50) and better performance, it's a highly valued piece that our testers continue to use and love.
-If you are in search of a less expensive (and high value) Merino wool layer, be sure to check out the WoolX Hannah for just $79.

-The Patagonia Capilene Midweight Crew is our Top Pick for Breathability.
+The Patagonia Capilene Midweight Crew is a top that hosts excellent breathability and wicking power.
 The fabric provides ample airflow and decent thermoregulation in cold weather.
-This classic synthetic base layer is our go-to for aerobic winter recreation and as a wear alone article during the warmer months of the year.
+This classic synthetic base layer is go-to for aerobic winter recreation and performs well as a stand-alone piece in the winter.